Student Conduct Process

 The hearing officer or board will be charged with determining if the student is responsible or not responsible for violations of University policies, rules, or standards in his involvement in the incident.
 If the student is found responsible, appropriate sanctions will be prescribed.
 The final decision is communicated to the student in writing within five (5) business days of a decision being reached.

-A student going through the Saint John's judicial system is afforded certain due process or procedural rights.
+A student going through the Saint John's student conduct system is afforded certain due process or procedural rights.

 A student has the right to: